pauise/pub/cert/aws/PAS-C01 SAP Specialty/practice-exam-1.md

 > This option will allow the SAP basis team to enable versioning and multi-factor authentication (MFA) on the S3 bucket.
 Versioning is a feature that allows you to preserve, retrieve, and restore every version of every object stored in an S3 buckethttps://aws.amazon.com/getting-started/hands-on/protect-data-on-amazon-s3/.
 MFA is a security feature that requires users to provide two forms of authentication when performing certain actions on an S3 buckethttps://stackoverflow.com/questions/72634045/aws-s3-how-to-protect-against-accidental-deletion.
 By enabling versioning and MFA on the S3 bucket, the SAP basis team can protect their backup files from being overwritten or deleted by mistake or by unauthorized users.
 They can also recover any deleted versions of their backup files from the S3 bucket.
 </details>

+## Question 7##
-7. A company wants to run SAP HANA on AWS in the eu-central-1 Region.
+A company wants to run SAP HANA on AWS in the eu-central-1 Region.
 The company must make the SAP HANA system highly available by using SAP HANA system replication.
 In addition, the company must create a disaster recovery (DR) solution that uses SAP HANA system replication in the eu-west-1 Region.
 As prerequisites, the company has confirmed that Inter-AZ latency is less than 1 ms and that Inter-Region latency is greater than 1 ms.
 Which solutions will meet these requirements? **(Choose two.)**

  - A. Install the tier 1 primary system and the tier 2 secondary system in eu-central-1.
 Configure the tier 1 system in Availability Zone 1.
 Configure the tier 2 system in Availability Zone 2.
 Configure SAP HANA system replication between tier 1 and tier 2 by using ASYNC replication mode.
 Install the DR tier 3 secondary system in eu-west-1 by using SYNC replication mode.